• Skip to primary navigation

 • Add the baking soda, salt, and flour and combine.
 Lastly, add the Rice Krispies and stir with a spoon to incorporate them into the dough.

-• Scoop 2 ½ tablespoons of dough for each cookie.
+• Scoop 2 ½ tablespoons (this amount is important) of dough for each cookie.
 Place the dough on a cookie sheet, about 6-8 cookies per sheet.

 • Bake the cookies at 350°F as follows: